rayenebech/LLM-course-2024/Report.md

         - Requires no training.
         - Fast in computations.
     - **Cons**:
-        - It can be hard to capture semantic patterns between words. more effort is required for language models to be able to capture the co-occurence of some characters and the linguistic patterns.[^1]
+        - It can be hard to capture semantic patterns between words. more effort is required for language models to be able to capture the co-occurence of some characters and the linguistic patterns.<sup>[1](#ref1)</sup>
         - The number of output tokens becomes very large when dealing with long texts.
-This may lead to information loss as it causes a challenge for language models as they have limited size input length.[^1]
+This may lead to information loss as it causes a challenge for language models as they have limited size input length.<sup>[1](#ref1)</sup>

-3. **Sub-word Tokenization**: Breaks down sentences into tokens (either whole words or parts of words).
+3. **Sub-word Tokenization**: Brea0ks down sentences into tokens (either whole words or parts of words).
 It can be seen as a balance between word and character tokenization.
     - **Pros**:
         - These tokenizers are built based on the linguistic characteristics of languages, which increases the probability of having meaningful tokens and sub-tokens that actually make sense.
 (If we look at the vocabulary of some tokenizers, we can see known prefixes, suffixes, and stems.)
         - Increases the ability of language models to build semantic patterns and understand the linguistic rules of a specific language.